For a writer, typos and silly errors are a reputation killer. That’s why I rely on a little help.

 With access to her subscription, I found out that Grammarly worked with everything I typed in either Safari or Chrome browsers.

 It meant that my Facebook and Twitter posts and replies were automatically scanned for errors.
 Not only that, but it also worked within my WordPress editor for my blog articles.

 I investigated further and ended up downloading the desktop app, which immediately became indispensable for checking my longer form writing.

 I ran a few chapters of one of my already published books and was quite horrified to discover a few errors that had escaped a lot of human eyes.
 Not many, but enough to realise that a little extra help can go a long way.

 After my wife’s three-month subscription had expired, I was convinced and bought a twelve-month subscription.

 I feel that although I know that I know how to write, my stumbles or laziness, especially online, are less likely to result in silly errors.

 For short form online writing

-Grammarly works in most browsers, but I use it predominantly with Safari, and occasionally with Chrome.
+Grammarly works in most browsers, but I use it predominantly with Safari, and Chrome.

 Where it comes in very useful for me is when I post comments on newspapers or blogs.
 These are posts that I always want to ensure are error free, as making even a small spelling, or grammatical error would not reflect well on me as a writer.